c-toolbox/C-Play/docs/index.md

 ### Current Features
 These are just some features that set C-Play apart from others media/video players:

-C-Play support videos that are:
+C-Play support media that is:

 - Stereoscopic (Side-by-side or Top-Bottom) and Monoscopic